Formal category theory in augmented virtual double categories: Pointwise Kan extension in terms of pointwise weak Kan extension

 Vertically dual, a \emph{cartesian nullary cell} for a horizontal morphism $\hmap JAB$ is a cartesian cell $\psi$ as on the right above.
 An augmented virtual double category $\K$ is said to \emph{have cartesian nullary cells} if every horizontal morphism $J \in \K$ admits a cartesian nullary cell. \end{definition}

-Notice that the cartesian nullary cell $\psi$ on the right above defines $J$ as the nullary restriction $C(f, g)$ (\augdefref{4.1}).
+Notice that the cartesian nullary cell $\psi$ on the right above defines $J$ as the nullary restriction $C(f, g)$ (\defref{cartesian cells}).
 Conversely nullary restrictions, including companions, conjoints and horizontal units, admit cartesian nullary cells, by definition.

 \begin{example} Given a `(weak) Yoneda morphism' $\map\yon A{\ps A}$, in the sense of \defref{yoneda embedding} below, any horizontal morphism $\hmap JAB$ admits a cartesian nullary cell $J \Rar \ps A$; this is a direct consequence of the `Yoneda axiom' that is satisfied by $\yon$. \end{example}